man-on-box/litepage-site/content/docs/03-005-build-or-preview-site.md

 ---
 slug: build-or-preview-site
-title: Build or preview
+title: Preview locally, build on CI
 section: Methods and usage
 description: Learn about Litepage methods and their usage
 ---

-# Build or preview
+# Preview locally, build on CI

 We've seen the `Build` and `Serve` methods.
 Both methods explicitly build or serve your site respectively.